 The subject is normally declared in the subject line and should be clear and concise.
 If the memo is announcing the observance of a holiday, for example, the specific holiday should be named in the subject line—for example, use “Thanksgiving weekend schedule” rather than “holiday observance.”

 Some written business communication allows for a choice between direct and indirect formats, but memorandums are always direct.
 The purpose is clearly announced.

 Memos are a place for just the facts, and should have an objective tone without personal bias, preference, or interest on display.
 Avoid subjectivity.

 Letters are brief messages sent to recipients that are often outside the organization (Bovee, C., & Thill, J., 2010).
 They are often printed on letterhead paper, and represent the business or organization in one or two pages.
 Shorter messages may include e-mails or memos, either hard copy or electronic, while reports tend to be three or more pages in length.

 While e-mail and text messages may be used more frequently today, the effective business letter remains a common form of written communication.
 It can serve to introduce you to a potential employer, announce a product or service, or even serve to communicate feelings and emotions.
-We’ll examine the basic outline of a letter and then focus on specific products or writing assignments.
+We will examine the basic outline of a letter and then focus on specific products or writing assignments.